How to get started:

 Bauman Consulting Group, LLC

 My career started as a research associate at the University of Cincinnati.
 During that time I obtained my masters in criminal justice and my masters in business administration.
-I found that I enjoyed merging the two degrees together to provide innovative approaches to support women in the world.
+I found that I enjoyed merging the two degrees together to provide innovative approaches to public and social sector organizations.
 As such, I left academia behind in 2012 and started my own company.
-The Bauman Consulting Group, LLC houses two separate divisions focusing on supporting and empowering women....
+At Bauman Consulting Group, we transform public and social sector agencies through engaging trainings and...
 Continue Reading